Hierarchical Linear Regression (Pigs dataset)

 The same plot could have been generated with less typing by calling

 which uses an alternative notation to pass var_names based on the negation symbol in Python, ~.
-There we are telling ArviZ to plot all the variables in the InferenceData object results, except from 1|Pig_sigma and Time|Pig_sigma.
+There we are telling ArviZ to plot all the variables in the InferenceData object bmb_idata, except from 1|Pig_sigma and Time|Pig_sigma.

 The plots generated by az.plot_trace() are enough to be confident that the sampler did a good job and conclude about plausible values for the distribution of each parameter in the model.
-But if we want to, and it is a good idea to do it, we can get umerical summaries for the posteriors with az.summary().
+But if we want to, and it is a good idea to do it, we can get numerical summaries for the posteriors with az.summary().

-az.summary(results, var_names=["Intercept", "Time", "1|Pig_sigma", "Time|Pig_sigma", "sigma"])
+var_names=["Intercept", "Time", "1|Pig_sigma", "Time|Pig_sigma", "sigma"],

 mean sd hdi_3% hdi_97% mcse_mean mcse_sd ess_bulk ess_tail r_hat